30+ WebSockets & Socket.IO Interview Questions 2025: Rooms, Scaling & Authentication

 socket.on('disconnect', () => {

-// Clean up any per-socket resources
+// Clean up all per-socket resources

 delete userSessions[socket.user.id];